A Note on Forays

 The club is going to offer 2 kinds of forays this fall/winter.
-We’ll continue with the large-group, self-led forays implemented last fall to get people outside while honoring Covid-19 restrictions, and we will offer small-group forays with a Foray Leader who can help people with the basics of mushroom hunting.
+Larger-group forays will not require preregistration.
+There will be a knowledgeable leader but there will not be a lot of one-on-one instruction.
+Small-group forays will usually require preregistration and will have a Foray Leader who can help people with the basics of mushroom hunting.
 The key differences between the two types of forays are:

 Small-group forays will require pre-registration.
 Foray leaders will set a limit on the number of participants they feel comfortable working with.

-Self-led forays will not have any structure beyond Meet Here in the AM and Come Back At This Time PM.
-There will be an opportunity to buddy up, if desired.
-There will be people to look over your collections and make sure that what you think are chanterelles, really are.
-We can socialize.
-That’s pretty much it.
+Large-group forays will not have a lot of structure beyond Meet Here in the AM and Come Back At This Time PM.
+There will be an opportunity to buddy up, if desired; or to follow more experienced people and get some instruction.
+There will be people to give some advice on what you’re looking for, and to look over your collections and make sure that what you think are chanterelles, really are.
+You can wander in the woods with like-minded people.

 Small-group forays will be led by a knowledgeable individual who can show you where to look and how to identify the target edible species.

 Both foray types will absolutely require that you are paid up on membership dues.
 For the small- group forays, you must be paid up before you will be put on the list of participants.
 Foray leaders will not take membership dues.
 If you’re new to mushrooming, or you want to hone your skills, you’ll get the most benefit from the small-group forays.
 But if you are already experienced and just want an excuse to wander the woods with like-minded people, then the large-group forays are fine.
 Children are welcome on all our forays, with parental supervision and Family membership status.